DID YOU KNOW THE WINDSOR-DETROIT BORDER IS THE BUSIEST INTERNATIONAL CROSSING IN NORTH AMERICA?

 For detailed information regarding toll rates, please visit takethetunnel.com

-The Gordie Howe International Bridge project is currently under construction and is scheduled to open to traffic by the end of 2024.
+The Gordie Howe International Bridge project is currently under construction and is scheduled to open to traffic once construction is complete.
 The new bridge will provide a new crossing option in the Windsor-Detroit gateway – the busiest commercial land border crossing between Canada and the US – and will be a direct link from Highway ON 401 to Interstate I75.

 The Gordie Howe International Bridge will be owned by the Government of Canada and the State of Michigan.
 With a clear span of 853 metres / 0.53 miles it has the longest main span of any cable-stayed bridge in North America, and the fifth longest in the world.
 It will have six-lanes: three Canadian-bound, three US-bound and a toll-free, dedicated multi-use path for pedestrians and cyclists.